amudalamadhusudhan/Embedded-C/README.md

 2. Write a C program to declare an integer and an integer pointer to it.
 Initialize the integer variable.
 Print the value of the int variable using pointer variable.
 Hint: You can use dereferencing operator *.

+**Day8 Assignments**
+ Pointers
+1. Write a program to perform the swap operation
+Write a swap function and use call by reference.
+2. Write a C program to read through an array of any type using pointers.
+Copy the elements of the first array to second array using pointers.
+Hint: a[i] = *(a+i)
+3. Write a program in C to store n elements(read from standard input) in an array and print the elements using pointer
+4. A C program contains the following declaration int x[8]= {10,20,30,40,50,60,70,80};
+What is the value of x? (and understand)
+What is the value of (x+2)? (and understand)
+What is the value of *x?
+What is the value of (*x+2)?
+What is the value of *(x+2)?.

+Pointers and strings

+5. C program to search element in array (1-D)using pointers
+6. Write a C program to print all elements of two dimensional array using pointers.
+7. Implement string library functions strlen, strcpy, strcat, strcmp with same return values and all error handling features using pointers.
+8. Write a C program to find reverse of a string using pointers.
+9. Write a program in C to count the number of vowels and consonants in a string using a pointer.
+**
+**DAY9 PART1**

+1. Lower case to Uppercase: Convert a string from lower case to uppercase using pointers.
+Write a separate function to do the conversion.
+Do not use intrinsic functions.
+2. Uppercase to Lower case: Convert a string from upper case to lowercase using pointers.
+Write a separate function to do the conversion.
+Do not use intrinsic functions.
+3. Write a C program to demonstrate double pointer.
+(Practice all double pointer programs covered in class ppt)

+4. Write a program to read n number of strings using two-dimensional character array, sort them and display the sorted list of strings on the screen. (use strcmp and strcpy library functions)

+5. Write a C program with a function any (s1, s2).
+This function returns the first location (index of location) in the string s1 which matches with any string in s2 otherwise return NULL.
+Do not use string library functions (strstr).

+**Day9 Part2**
+1. A C program contains the following declaration

+float table[2][3] = { { 1.1,1.2,1.3},{2.1,2.2,2.3}};
+a) What is the meaning of a table?
+b) What is the meaning of (table+1)?
+c) What is the meaning of *(table+1)?
+d) What is the meaning of (*(table+1)+1)?
+e) What is the meaning of (*(table)+1)?
+f) What is the value of *(*(table+1) +1)?
+g) What is the value of *(*(table)+1)?
+h) What is the value of *(*(table+1)?
+i) What is the value of *(*(table) + 1)+1?

+2. A C program contains the following declaration

+char *color[6] = {“red”, “green”, “blue”, “white”, “black”, “yellow”};
+a.
+What is the meaning of color?
+b.
+What is the meaning of (color+2);
+c.
+What is the value of *color?
+d.
+What is the value of *(color+2)?
+e.
+How do color[5] and *(color + 5) differ?.

+**Day10 Assignments**
+1. Student record management System
+Write a C program to keep records and perform statistical analysis for a class of 5 students.
+The information of each student contains:
+RollNumber
+Name
+Sex
+Exam Score.
+Do following operations
+1. Add student records
+2. View all student records
+3. Show student who gets the maximum score
+4. Show student who gets the minimum score

+2. Define structure with two members (one int and other char).
+Also define union with two members (one int and other char).
+Print the sizes of structure and union in number of bytes.
+Initialize union/structures members and print.

+3. Define a structure “complex” (use typedef) to read two complex numbers and perform addition, subtraction of these two complex numbers and display the result.

+4. Write a program to read and print an Employee’s details using Structure.
+Use array of structures and pointer to the array of structures concepts.